Bylaws

 The elections committee, subject to the approval of the Board of Directors, shall establish all rules and regulations governing the elections.

 The Elections Committee shall direct the Academy administrator to distribute an electronic ballot at the opening of the election on May 1 of each year.
-Any eligible member is entitled to one vote, via paper ballot or electronic ballot on each matter properly submitted to a vote by the members.
-A paper ballot may be made available to members upon written request.
+Any eligible member is entitled to one vote, via electronic ballot on each matter properly submitted to a vote by the members.

 Self declaration of candidacy for any office in the Academy must precede the preparation of ballots according to elections policy.
 The elections shall occur no later than June 15 of each year.

-2. Declaration must be in writing addressed to the Nominating Committee c/o the Michigan Academy of Physician Assistants at the current Academy mailing address.
+2. Declaration must be in writing addressed to the Nominating Committee c/o the Michigan Academy of Physician Associates at the current Academy mailing address.

 3. A candidate may declare for only one office.

-There shall be eleven (11) directors with voting privileges (the “Directors”).
-In addition to the five Officers below, there shall be one director elected from each of the State's six regions.
+There shall be thirteen (13) directors with voting privileges (the “Directors”).
+In addition to the five Officers below, there shall be one director elected from each of the State's seven regions and one student board member.
 These Directors are Fellows whose term of office shall be for two (2) year periods.
-The Directors from Regions I, III and V shall be elected in the odd numbered years and the directors from Regions II, IV and VI shall be elected in even numbered years.
-Each Director must either work or live in close proximity to the region that he will represent.
+The Directors from Regions I, III, V and VII shall be elected in the odd numbered years and the directors from Regions II, IV and VI shall be elected in even numbered years.
+Each Director must either work or live in the region that they will represent.
 These regions will be determined by the Board.
-Student representatives, elected by their peers, one from each Michigan physician assistant program, will be advisory members of the Board and have privileges as outlined in Policy.
+Student representatives, elected by their peers, one from each Michigan PA program, will be advisory members of the Board, and will elect one student board member with voting privileges as outlined in Administrative Policy.

 The term of office for Officers and Directors, shall begin on July 1 to coincide with the beginning of the Academy's fiscal year.